 - Duration – the contract will specify when it starts and ends.
 This is usually for six months, but three-month agreements are not uncommon.
 Three to six months should be fine, but if it hasn’t been sold by then, it could signal that something may be wrong.
 If so then you can always reevaluate the price or marketing.

-- Safety and protection clauses – while the contract will have an expiration date it’s likely it’ll also include a clause to protect the broker after that date.
+- Safety and protection clauses – while the contract will have an expiration date it’s likely it’ll also include a provision to protect the broker after that date.
 This prevents a seller from holding back on a buyer until the agreement expires to avoid paying the commission.

 - Duties – the exact responsibilities of the agent will usually be spelled out.
 This is worth looking closely at.
 If there’s something you disagree with or would like added, you can always negotiate changes.